Goodbye vanity, my old friend

 One of my roommates was a member.
 Born and raised in Irvine, she was the epitome of a laid back California girl.
 She never hurried anywhere and seemed devoid of anxiety.
 She ate what she wanted when she wanted it: pizza, Mexican food, ice cream.
 All of it accompanied by generous amounts of beer, margaritas, whatever.
 She loved it all, and everyone thought it was hilarious.
 It was funny because she was so slim and sleek.
 A thin person stuffing her face is amusing and endearing.
 A fat person?
 Not so much.

 It took less than a year for me to fizzle out.
 I felt like an alien and the feeling intensified as time wore on.
-I had indulged in enough beer and late night pizza to gain the dreaded freshman 15, making me even more undesirable than when I’d arrived.
+I had indulged in enough beer and late-night pizza to gain the dreaded freshman 15, making me even more undesirable than when I’d arrived.
 I couldn’t use the out of state transplant excuse anymore, because I’d been there for months.
 No, I was just a bad fit.
 Unacceptable, unnecessary, and in the way.
 I began to view my body as an impediment.
 There was simply too much of it.

 Depressed and humiliated, I slinked back home.
-Yet even in this familiar settling with the less glamorous, I no longer fit.
+Yet even in this familiar setting with the less glamorous, I no longer fit.
 I was sporting a short, platinum new wave haircut, which had seemed like a good idea in California but looked bizarre in Alaska.
 I had also brought something back that kept tripping me up: the conviction that something was wrong with me.

 There was more to it than California though.
 When I think of it now, I realize my self-loathing began much earlier than college.
 The first spark I can recall was when I was around 10 and was playing hopscotch with my friends.
 A boy nearby loudly proclaimed, “You need to cut down!
 You have too much blubber on your butt.”

-I remember feeling shocked, like something came out of nowhere and smacked into me.
+I remember feeling shocked, like something came out of nowhere and smacked me.
 Before I could recover, a crushing humiliation and shame coursed through me.
-I looked around to see if my best friend, Anne, or any of the other girls, had heard this boy.
+I looked around to see if my best friend, Anne, or any of the other girls had heard this boy.
 They were all thin, and until that time, I thought I was one of them.
 I didn’t realize there was something different about me.

 It happened so fast.
 One moment I was playing and having fun, and a few seconds later I was devastated.
 I wanted to disappear.

 It’s strange because when I look back at photos of myself at this age, I wasn’t fat even to my critical eye.
 All I see is a slender, normal-looking girl who was actually on the smaller end of the spectrum.
 I’m not sure what the neighbor boy saw that day.
-Maybe my pants were too tight for my developing frame or he was flirting with me in the teasing way boys and girls did at that age.
-Or perhaps he was a perceptive kid who’d honed in on my insecurity, detecting something I didn’t even realize myself.
+Maybe my pants were too tight for my developing frame or he was flirting with me in the teasing way boys did at that age.
+Or perhaps he was a perceptive kid who’d homed in on my insecurity, detecting something I didn’t even realize myself.

 Whatever it was, it didn’t matter, because I accepted what he said as the truth.
 It happened automatically.
 I lacked the mental acuity to question what I heard.
 There was nothing grounding me inside, no sense of my own worth or identity.
 I simply believed what I was told.